canzarlab/Specter/README.md

 #### Specter enhances cell type identification

-Undoubtly, Seurat (graph-based Louvain clustering) is the state-of-the-art method for big single cell RNA-seq clustering.
+Undoubtly, Seurat (or graph-based Louvain algorithm) is a state-of-the-art method for big single cell RNA-seq clustering.
 We showed that Specter outperforms Seurat in term of accurary (ARI) and efficency on a large number of real scRNA-seq datasets.
+Moreover, Specter can highlight rare cell types in which Seurat might not find.

 #### Using Specter with multi-modal data